syncfusion-content/uwp-docs/uwp/Hub-Tile/SfSplitMosaicTile.md

 {% endtabs %}

-2.Now add the `SfSplitMosaicTile` control with a required optimal name using the included namespace
+2.Now add the `UWP Split Mosaic Tile` control with a required optimal name using the included namespace

 {% tabs %}